 AT THE ZOO

-The San Diego Zoo and San Diego Zoo Safari Park are home to many iguana species.
+The San Diego Zoo and San Diego Zoo Safari Park are home to many types of iguanas.
 As we care for them, we learn important things about them, such as ideal conditions for reproducing or special dietary needs.
 The information we learn can help us to strengthen the chances of iguana survival in the wild.
-We’ve had many breeding success stories over the years: the San Diego Zoo was the first zoo in the U.S. to hatch the critically endangered Anegada Island iguana.
+We’ve had many breeding success stories over the years: the San Diego Zoo was the first zoo in the US to hatch the critically endangered Anegada Island iguana.

 The Zoo has a long history of working with Fiji Island banded iguanas, starting with a gift of six of these lizards from the prince of Tonga in 1965, and we welcomed our first hatchling in 1981.
 Today, the Zoo has the largest and most successful colony of this endangered species outside of Fiji.
 Most lizards require ultraviolet radiation to absorb calcium from their food, and banded iguanas seem to need more exposure than most.
 Our banded iguanas can bask all year, even in colder weather, thanks to UV-permeable skylights throughout our Reptile House.
 Most of them live in an off-exhibit area there, but a pair is always on exhibit in our Reptile House for guests to admire.

-You can see two more iguana species at the San Diego Zoo; Exuma Island iguanas and a Cuban rock iguana live in large, outdoor enclosures between our Galápagos tortoise yard and the Reptile Walk.
-Each enclosure has a large “boulder” for the iguanas to sunbathe; the boulders are hollow and provide heat lamps, nest boxes, water, and privacy inside for the iguanas, if needed.
-When the outside temperature drops below 55 degrees Fahrenheit (12.7 degrees Celsius), a keeper placing a trail of tasty grapes coaxes the iguanas inside this rocky sanctuary!
+You can see two more iguana species at the San Diego Zoo; Jamaican iguanas and Grand Cayman blue iguana live in large, outdoor habitats between our Galápagos tortoise habitat and the Reptile Walk.
+Each habitat has a large “boulder” for the iguanas to sunbathe; the boulders are hollow and provide heat lamps, nest boxes, water, and privacy inside for the iguanas, if needed.
+When the outside temperature drops below 55 degrees Fahrenheit (12.7 degrees Celsius), placing a trail of tasty grapes coaxes the iguanas inside this rocky sanctuary!

 We are contributing to the recovery of Grand Cayman blue, Jamaican, and Anegada iguanas, known collectively as rock iguanas, by maintaining assurance colonies at our Kenneth and Anne Griffin Reptile Conservation Center, located on Safari Park grounds.
 The Center is the most advanced rock iguana breeding center in the world.
 As of August 2012, 20 Grand Cayman blue iguanas have hatched at our facilities, and we developed and maintain a studbook database for these rare iguanas.
-In the future, they will be shared with other facilities for further breeding to aid the continuation of the species.
+In the future, they will be shared with other facilities for further breeding.

-Habitat loss, the introduction of exotic animals that prey on iguanas, capture for the pet trade, and poaching are some of the threats to wild iguana populations.
-Some species that were once plentiful in the wild are now beginning to disappear.
-There are several measures that can help iguanas survive, such as captive propagation in zoos, hunting and collecting restrictions, and education programs for people living in or near iguana habitats.
+Habitat loss, the introduction of exotic animals that prey on iguanas, capture for the pet trade, and poaching are some of the threats to iguana populations.
+Some species that were once plentiful are now beginning to disappear.
+There are several measures that can help iguanas survive, such as propagation in managed care, hunting and collecting restrictions, and education programs for people living in or near iguana habitats.

-Working with local governments and other organizations, San Diego Zoo Global is helping these iguanas both here in our Kenneth and Anne Griffin Reptile Conservation Center, and in the field on various Caribbean islands.
+Working with local governments and other organizations, San Diego Zoo Wildlife Alliance is helping these iguanas both here in our Kenneth and Anne Griffin Reptile Conservation Center, and on various Caribbean islands.
 Our rock iguana breeding program has been so successful that a new facility was built in Puerto Rico to accommodate the growing population.
 Without this expanded facility, the fate of these beautiful iguanas would be less certain.
-The breeding program includes supporting the animals in our facilities and field programs to establish new populations and to move current populations to small islands with no people, so the iguanas have room to grow.
+The breeding program includes supporting the animals in our facilities and programs to establish new populations and to move current populations to small islands with no people, so the iguanas have room to grow.

-To date, 179 Anegada iguanas Cyclura pinguis have been raised and released, nearly doubling the size of the wild population.
-Our goals include removing feral predators from Anegada Island and restoring iguanas to some of Puerto Rico’s satellite islands, where the species historically occurred.
+To date, 179 Anegada iguanas Cyclura pinguis have been raised and reintroduced, nearly doubling the size of the population.
+Our goals include removing feral predators from Anegada Island and restoring iguanas to some of Puerto Rico’s satellite islands, where they historically occurred.

-Since 2002, our recovery program for the Grand Cayman blue iguana Cyclura lewisi has boosted their numbers from a low of 25 in the wild to more than 500 released into a new wilderness reserve where they are now reproducing!
-San Diego Zoo Global is one of several organizations in North America working to produce a captive, self-sustaining population of Jamaican iguanas Cyclura collei to ensure genetic diversity for the species' worldwide population.
-A male iguana hatched on August 30, 2013—the first time this species was successfully bred at our facility.
+Since 2002, our recovery program for the Grand Cayman blue iguana Cyclura lewisi has boosted their numbers from a low of 25 to more than 500 in a new wilderness reserve where they are now reproducing!
+San Diego Zoo Wildlife Alliance is one of several organizations in North America working to produce a self-sustaining population of Jamaican iguanas Cyclura collei to ensure genetic diversity for the worldwide population.
+A male iguana hatched on August 30, 2013—the first successful breeding here.

 In addition, we’ve helped implement conservation education programs on some of the Caribbean islands to increase public awareness and support for iguana conservation initiatives.

 The Lau banded iguana Brachylophus fasciatus, first described in 1800, was believed to be the sole iguana species in Fiji for nearly 200 years.
-In 1979, the Fiji crested iguana Brachylophus vitiensis was found on one of Fiji’s volcanic islands, and that island was soon set aside as a crested iguana sanctuary, which helped increase the species population dramatically.
+In 1979, the Fiji crested iguana Brachylophus vitiensis was found on one of Fiji’s volcanic islands, and that island was soon set aside as a crested iguana sanctuary, which helped increase the population dramatically.
 A third species of Fiji iguana was described in 2006, the Fiji banded iguana Brachylophus bulabula.
-San Diego Zoo Global’s Genetics Division has been working to further test blood and skin samples from iguanas living on 23 of Fiji’s islands, and the results suggest at least another new species is in need of description!
+San Diego Zoo Wildlife Alliance has been working to further test blood and skin samples from iguanas living on 23 of Fiji’s islands, and the results suggest at least another new species is in need of description!
 These genetic studies will help determine how iguanas should be protected in Fiji and which managed-care lineages could be used for reintroduction.
-The government of Fiji has loaned 50 of these iguanas to use as part of a species survival program.
+The government of Fiji has loaned 50 of these iguanas to use as part of an American Zoos and Aquariums' Species Survival Program.

 Both banded and crested iguanas are endangered, due to habitat destruction for housing and the clearing of land for farming and livestock, as well as the introduction of mongooses and feral cats, which prey upon the iguanas and their young.
-Mongooses were brought to Fiji to hunt rats in the sugarcane fields, but they spread to wild areas and also feasted on the iguanas.
+Mongooses were brought to Fiji to hunt rats in the sugarcane fields, but they spread—and also feasted on the iguanas.

 Visiting the San Diego Zoo and the San Diego Zoo Safari Park helps the giant rock iguanas of the West Indies, which are the most endangered group of lizards in the world.
 Our rock iguana breeding program has been so successful that a new facility was built to accommodate the growing population.
 Without this expanded facility, the fate of these beautiful iguanas would be less certain.
-The breeding program includes supporting the animals in our facilities and supporting a field program to establish new populations and to move current populations to small islands with no people so the iguanas have room to grow.
+The breeding program includes supporting the animals in our facilities and helping to establish new populations and move current populations to small islands with no people, so the iguanas have room to grow.